bagisto/bagisto-docs/src/advanced/common-pitfalls.md

 ### Database Session Driver

-Bagisto defaults to `SESSION_DRIVER=database`.
-If you run `php artisan migrate:fresh` but forget `--seed`, the sessions table exists but the application may behave unexpectedly without seed data.
+Bagisto defaults to `SESSION_DRIVER=database`, and on the current development version to `CACHE_STORE=database` as well.
+If you run `php artisan migrate:fresh` but forget `--seed`, the tables exist but the application may behave unexpectedly without seed data.

+### Running `bagisto:install` on an existing store

+`bagisto:install` is the fresh-install command: it runs `db:wipe` and `migrate:fresh` before seeding.
+An upgrade runs `php artisan migrate` only.

+### Files Vanish After Switching Storage

+Choosing Amazon S3 or Cloudflare R2 under **Configuration → File Management** changes where new uploads go; files already on the local disk are not copied, and the storefront looks for them on the new disk.
+Copy `storage/app/public` to the bucket first.
+See [File Storage](./file-storage.md).

 ## Package Development